Felt Trainer

 How to Play Three Card Poker

 Three Card Poker is a fast, beginner-friendly table game where you play against the dealer, not other players.
 You each get three cards, and the best three-card hand wins.
-The whole game comes down to one decision — Play or Fold — and the correct rule fits in a single line.
+The whole game comes down to one decision: Play or Fold.
+The correct rule fits in a single line.

 Three Card Poker Hand Rankings